It might be the summer holidays here in the UK, but that’s not stopping the media from sharing misinformation about induction of labour.

 More induction resources

 I also have books available on induction of labour and making decisions in pregnancy and birth.
-Both of these are aimed at helping women to better understand the issues and the evidence and to be able to make the decisions that are right for them.
+All of these are aimed at helping women and families to better understand the issues and the evidence and to be able to make the decisions that are right for them.